Ouhssini-Jamal/CarLik/README.md

 - **Data Integration with PL/SQL**: PL/SQL is employed to facilitate data import from the main database to other databases.
 It also adds constraints, creates views, and establishes database links for efficient data management.

-- **Database Technologies**: JDBC is used for effective database connectivity, and Laravel handles backend logic and API endpoints.
+- **Database Technologies**: JDBC is used for effective database connectivity, and Laravel handles backend logic.